 If you stay longer than your share or have none, you pay the standard rental rates.
 Shares are flexible, if you take a different type of room your time is adjusted.
 If you don't use your time, you can give to a friend, or trade it with other members.

-Another way to consider how coliving shares work, is simply as a lifelong discount on the rental rates for your stake.
+Another way to consider how coliving shares work, is simply as a recurring discount on the rental rates for your stake.

 - incorporated as a Co-operative Society in the UK for the mutual benefit of its members

-- fractional co-ownership with community shares, returning their value if you withdraw them*
+- fractional co-ownership with community shares, returning their cost if you withdraw them*

 - flexible booking with over 30% unallocated advance capacity